sleeplessglory/big-data/README.md

 ## 📆 Statistics
 Regarding this project some basic statistics and even more have been implemented.
 Head to the corresponding folder to check out the JN file for all results.
-I'll include some of them here:
+I'll include some of them here:<br>
 **Histograms for numerical data**
 ![image](https://github.com/user-attachments/assets/443430d6-e98a-4630-b54f-d8f9a23a10ef)